 Note that a “Turn Set” here is 4 stretch and folds.
-I reach under my dough, pull up, and fold over the other side that's done 4 times.
+I reach under my dough, pull up, and fold over the other side that's done four times.

 Take the dough out of the container onto your work surface and sprinkle some flour on top before dividing.
 Divide the mass into two halves and lightly spin each half with your dough knife in one hand and your other hand.
 Let this pre-shape rest, covered with a damp towel or inverted bowls, for 20 minutes.

-Lightly dust your proofing bowls/baskets with white or brown rice flour in preparation for the next step.
+Lightly dust your proofing baskets with white or brown rice flour in preparation for the next step.

-Given the fact that my dough was so extensible, I decided to shape both of them as batards.
-I was able to get quite a tight skin on the outside of these loaves, but they really needed some support in their proofing baskets.
+Given the fact that my dough was so extensible, I decided to shape both of them as a batard.
+I was able to get quite a tight skin on the outside of these loaves, but they needed some support in their proofing baskets.

 The morning I was to bake these two loaves was a very busy one.
 We are selling our home and moving to a new place across town and had a realtor showing in the early afternoon.
-Knowing I'd have to clean things up after the bake and that they would also see a loaf of freshly baked bread on the counter, I decided to go ahead and bake away (I mean really, wouldn't the house smell so amazing anyone viewing the house would just want to buy it immediately?).
+Knowing I'd have to clean things up after the bake and that they would also see a loaf of freshly baked bread on the counter, I decided to go ahead and bake (I mean really, wouldn't the house smell so amazing anyone viewing the house would just want to buy it immediately?).
 I guess my real fear was that these visitors would walk off with my hard work and enjoy my bread in the car on their ride to the next house… Remember my comments above about selfishness?
-It’s bad when you just know the bread is going to come out splendid!
-But back to the point, since I had so much going on I accidentally forgot to turn the temperature down from 500ºF to 450ºF during the second phase of baking– oops.
-I have to say though, this actually was a welcome surprise, the bread still turned out amazing.
-Read on…

-Take out the shallow side of your dutch oven and drag in your batard-to-be that’s on top of the parchment paper.
-Quickly place the loaf back in the oven and bake for a full 30 minutes at 500ºF.
-After 30 minutes, open the oven and take off the lid of the combo cooker (set it next to the other half inside the oven), then cook for an additional 30 minutes or so, until the bread is to your desired doneness.
+After 30 minutes, open the oven and take off the lid of the combo cooker (set it next to the other half inside the oven), and bake for an additional 25-30 minutes until well colored.

 As my wife confirmed, this is the best set of white country sourdough loaves I've made.
 No doubt about it.
-I brought one loaf to our family Easter lunch and it was gone in record time.
-Everyone commented on how soft and tender the crumb was, and how the sour flavor was so subtle it only shows its head barely at the end.
-The young levain really does impart a remarkable, complex taste without overpowering things.
+I brought one loaf to our family Easter lunch, and it was gone in record time.
+Everyone commented on how soft and tender the crumb was, and how the sour flavor was so subtle, it only shows its head barely at the end.
+The young levain does impart a remarkable, complex taste without overpowering things.

-The crust was SO brittle and SO shattery, it was almost thin like a tortilla chip.
+The crust was incredibly brittle, it was almost thin like a tortilla chip.
 Incredible.
-Even after the loaf sat out for a half of a week it was soft and easy to cut through and that's saying a lot here in New Mexico where things dry out to cracker-like consistency in a matter of hours.
+Even after the loaf sat out for a half of a week, it was soft, and easy to cut through and that's saying a lot here in New Mexico where things dry out to cracker-like consistency in a matter of hours.
 Look at the range of colors in that crust!

 Toast this bread and tell me you can only eat a single piece.
-Go ahead, write back and let me know if thats possible.
-I usually only eat a single big slice at a time, but with these loaves I was cutting two.
-If I can bake bread like this consistently I'm going to be a very, very happy man.
+Go ahead, write back and let me know if that's possible.
+I usually eat a single big slice at a time, but with these loaves, I was cutting two.
+If I can bake bread like this consistently, I'm going to be a very, very happy man.
 As will my friends and family.

-I mentioned earlier that I used a few slices of this bread to make an insanely good sandwich, this is a sandwich I would serve at a restaurant and I know it'd be a hit.
+I mentioned earlier that I used a few slices of this bread to make an insanely good sandwich, this is a sandwich I would serve at a restaurant, and I know it'd be a hit.
 We cooked a recipe recently using caramelized onions, currants, and a paste made from harissa and water.
-Harissa is a Tunisian chili pepper paste that has a slight kick to it, but wonderful when paired with sweet onions and currants.
 I spread this concoction on one side of the bread, topped it with grilled chicken, tomato, lettuce, and some creamy cheese.
 Gone in an instant!